mggg/mggg.github.io/voting-methods-modeling-25.md

 * 12-1:30 - Catered lunch, meet and greet, icebreaker
 * 1:45-3:15 - Walk-through of Chicago case study
 * 3:30-4:30 - Split sessions:
-    - *Practioners* - "Hello, World" intro to Python
+    - *Practitioners* - "Hello, World" intro to Python
     - *Technical* - The mathematics of VoteKit
 * 4:30-5 - Roundup of Day 1
 * 6-7:30 - After hours Python installation session.
 Food will be provided!